FinanceLooker [0.0.8]

 • National Beverage Corp innovatively refreshes America with a distinctive portfolio of sparkling waters juices energy drinks Power Brands and to a lesser extent carbonated soft drinks We believe our creative product designs innovative packaging and imaginative flavors along with our corporate culture and philosophy make National Beverage unique as a stand alone entity in the beverage industry

-• National Beverage Corp in recent years has transformed into an innovative healthier refreshment company From our corporate philosophy development of products and marketing to manufacturing we are converting consumers to a Better for You thirst quencher that compassionately cares for their nutritional health We are committed to our quest to innovate for the joy benefit and enjoyment of our consumers healthier lifestyle
+• National Beverage Corp in recent years has transformed into an innovative healthier refreshment company From our corporate philosophy to product development and marketing we are converting consumers to a Better for You thirst quencher that cares compassionately for their nutritional health We are committed to our quest to innovate for the joy benefit and enjoyment of our consumers healthier lifestyle

-• The majority of our brands are geared to the active and health conscious consumer including sparkling waters energy drinks and juices Our portfolio of Power Brands includes LaCroix LaCroix Cúrate and LaCroix NiCola sparkling water products Clear Fruit non carbonated water beverages enhanced with fruit flavor Rip It energy drinks and shots and Everfresh Everfresh Premier Varietals and Mr Pure 100 juice and juice based products Additionally we produce and distribute carbonated soft drinks including Shasta and Faygo iconic brands whose consumer loyalty spans more than 135 years
+• The majority of our brands are geared to the active and health conscious consumer including sparkling waters energy drinks and juices Our portfolio of Power Brands includes LaCroix sparkling water Clear Fruit non carbonated water beverages enhanced with fruit flavor Rip It energy drinks and shots and Everfresh Everfresh Premier Varietals and Mr Pure 100 juice and juice based products Additionally we produce and distribute carbonated soft drinks including Shasta and Faygo iconic brands whose consumer loyalty spans more than 135 years

 • Our strategy seeks the profitable growth of our products by i developing healthier beverages in response to the global shift in consumer buying habits and tailoring our beverage portfolio to the preferences of a diverse mix of crossover consumers a growing group desiring a healthier alternative to artificially sweetened and high caloric beverages ii emphasizing unique flavor development and variety throughout our brands that appeal to multiple demographic groups iii maintaining points of difference through innovative marketing packaging and consumer engagement and iv responding faster and more creatively to changing consumer trends than larger competitors who are burdened by legacy production and distribution complexity and costs

-• The following section generally discusses the fiscal years ended April 27 2024 Fiscal 2024 and April 29 2023 Fiscal 2023 results and year to year comparisons between Fiscal 2024 and Fiscal 2023 Discussions of fiscal year ended April 30 2022 Fiscal 2022 results and year to year comparisons between Fiscal 2023 and Fiscal 2022 can be found in Management s Discussion and Analysis of Financial Condition and Results of Operations in Part II Item 7 of our Annual Report on Form 10 K for the year ended April 29 2023 which is available free of charge on our website at www nationalbeverage com
+• The following section generally discusses the fiscal years ended May 3 2025 Fiscal 2025 and April 27 2024 Fiscal 2024 results and year to year comparisons between Fiscal 2025 and Fiscal 2024 Discussions of fiscal year ended April 29 2023 Fiscal 2023 results and year to year comparisons between Fiscal 2024 and Fiscal 2023 can be found in Management s Discussion and Analysis of Financial Condition and Results of Operations in Part II Item 7 of our Annual Report on Form 10 K for the year ended April 27 2024 which is available free of charge on our website at www nationalbeverage com Fiscal 2025 consists of 53 weeks Fiscal 2024 and Fiscal 2023 both consisted of 52 weeks

-• Net sales for Fiscal 2024 increased 1 6 to 1 191 7 million compared to 1 172 9 million for Fiscal 2023 The increase in sales resulted from a 1 8 increase in average selling price per case partially offset by a 0 2 decline in case volume The volume decline primarily impacted Power Brands partially offset by an increase in carbonated soft drink brands
+• Net sales for Fiscal 2025 increased 0 8 to 1 201 4 million compared to 1 191 7 million for Fiscal 2024 The increase in sales resulted primarily from a 1 7 increase in average selling price per case and an additional selling week partially offset by a 0 9 decrease in case volume The decrease in case volume primarily impacted Power Brands partially offset by an increase in carbonated soft drink brands

-• Gross profit for Fiscal 2024 increased to 428 5 million compared to 396 8 million for Fiscal 2023 The increase in gross profit was primarily due to the increased average selling price per case and a decline in packaging costs The cost of sales per case decreased 1 7 and gross margin increased to 36 0 compared to 33 8 for Fiscal 2023
+• Gross profit for Fiscal 2025 increased to 443 9 million compared to 428 5 million for Fiscal 2024 The increase in gross profit was primarily due to a decline in packaging costs and the increase in average selling price per case partially offset by the decrease in case volume The average cost of sales per case remained relatively unchanged and gross margin increased to 37 0 compared to 36 0 for Fiscal 2024

 • Shipping and handling costs are included in selling general and administrative expenses the classification of which is consistent with many beverage companies However our gross margin may not be comparable to companies that include shipping and handling costs in cost of sales See Note 1 Significant Accounting Policies of Notes to the Consolidated Financial Statements

-• Selling general and administrative expenses for Fiscal 2024 decreased 0 2 million to 209 9 million from 210 1 million for Fiscal 2023 The decrease was primarily due to a decrease in shipping costs partially offset by an increase in marketing and selling costs As a percentage of net sales selling general and administrative expenses decreased to 17 6 compared to 17 9 in Fiscal 2023
+• Selling general and administrative expenses for Fiscal 2025 decreased 1 4 million to 208 5 million from 209 9 million for Fiscal 2024 The decrease was primarily due to reduced marketing spending and a decline in shipping and handling costs As a percentage of net sales selling general and administrative expenses decreased to 17 4 compared to 17 6 in Fiscal 2024

-• The Company s cash position increased 169 0 million for Fiscal 2024 compared to an increase of 110 0 million for Fiscal 2023 Net cash provided by operating activities for Fiscal 2024 was 197 9 million compared to 161 7 million for Fiscal 2023 For Fiscal 2024 cash flow provided by operating activities was principally provided by an increase in operating income a reduction in working capital other than cash an increase in net interest income partially offset by an increase in tax and lease payments
+• The Company s cash position decreased 133 2 million in Fiscal 2025 primarily due to the payment of a special cash dividend of 304 1 million in the first quarter of fiscal 2025 Net cash provided by operating activities for Fiscal 2025 was 206 7 million compared to 197 9 million for Fiscal 2024 For Fiscal 2025 cash flow provided by operating activities was principally provided by an increase in net income partially offset by an increase in working capital excluding cash

-• Net cash used in investing activities for Fiscal 2024 reflects capital expenditures of 30 2 million compared to capital expenditures of 22 0 million for Fiscal 2023 Expenditures for property plant and equipment in Fiscal 2024 were primarily for capital projects to expand our capacity enhance sustainability and packaging capabilities and improve efficiencies at our production facilities We intend to continue such projects in Fiscal 2025 and anticipate Fiscal 2025 capital expenditures to be comparable to Fiscal 2024
+• Net cash used in investing activities for Fiscal 2025 reflects capital expenditures of 36 3 million compared to capital expenditures of 30 2 million for Fiscal 2024 Expenditures for property plant and equipment in Fiscal 2025 were primarily for capital projects to expand our capacity enhance sustainability and packaging capabilities and improve efficiencies at our production facilities We intend to continue such projects in Fiscal 2026 and anticipate Fiscal 2026 capital expenditures will not exceed Fiscal 2025 capital spending

-• During Fiscal 2024 our working capital increased 176 9 million to 398 9 million The increase in working capital primarily resulted from increased cash and cash equivalents generated by operations of 169 0 million and other net working capital increases of 7 9 million Trade receivables decreased 2 1 million and days sales outstanding was 31 5 days at April 27 2024 compared to 33 3 days at April 29 2023 Inventories decreased 9 0 million as a result of the reduced quantities of finished goods and raw materials Annual inventory turns increased to 8 6 times from 7 9 times At April 27 2024 the current ratio was 3 9 to 1 compared to 2 5 to 1 at April 29 2023
+• During Fiscal 2025 our working capital decreased 131 7 million to 267 2 million The decrease in working capital and current ratio was primarily due to the payment of the 304 1 million cash dividend Trade receivables increased 1 3 million and days sales outstanding was 32 5 days at May 3 2025 compared to 31 5 days at April 27 2024 Inventories increased 0 5 million as a result of increased quantities of finished goods and raw materials Annual inventory turns increased to 8 7 times from 8 6 times At May 3 2025 the current ratio was 2 9 to 1 compared to 3 9 to 1 at April 27 2024

 • We purchase various raw materials including aluminum cans plastic bottles high fructose corn syrup corrugated packaging and juice concentrates the prices of which fluctuate based on commodity market conditions Our ability to recover increased costs through higher pricing may be limited by the competitive environment in which we operate At times we manage our exposure to this risk through the use of supplier pricing agreements that enable us to establish all or a portion of the purchase prices for certain raw materials Additionally we use derivative financial instruments to partially mitigate our exposure to changes in certain raw material costs

-• At April 27 2024 the Company had no borrowings outstanding We are also subject to interest rate risk related to our investment in highly liquid short duration investment securities which are considered cash equivalents These investments are managed with the guidelines of the Company s investment policy Our policy requires investments to be investment grade within the primary objective of minimizing the risk of principal loss In addition our policy limits the amount of exposure to any one issue
+• At May 3 2025 we had no outstanding borrowings We are subject to interest rate risk related to our investment in highly liquid short duration investment securities and money market funds which are considered cash equivalents These investments are managed within the guidelines of our investment policy Our policy requires investments to be investment grade within the primary objective of minimizing the risk of principal loss In addition our policy limits the amount of exposure to any one issue

-• The consolidated financial statements have been prepared in accordance with United States Generally Accepted Accounting Principles GAAP and rules and regulations of the Securities and Exchange Commission The consolidated financial statements include the accounts of National Beverage Corp and all subsidiaries All significant intercompany transactions and accounts have been eliminated Our fiscal year ends the Saturday closest to April 30 and as a result an additional week is added every five or six years The fiscal year ended April 27 2024 Fiscal 2024 April 29 2023 Fiscal 2023 and April 30 2022 Fiscal 2022 and all consisted of 52 weeks The fiscal year ending May 3 2025 Fiscal 2025 will consist of 53 weeks
+• The consolidated financial statements have been prepared in accordance with United States Generally Accepted Accounting Principles GAAP and rules and regulations of the Securities and Exchange Commission The consolidated financial statements include the accounts of National Beverage Corp and all subsidiaries All significant intercompany transactions and accounts have been eliminated The Company s fiscal year ends the Saturday closest to April 30 and as a result an additional week is added every five or six years The fiscal year ended May 3 2025 Fiscal 2025 consisted of 53 weeks The fiscal years ended April 27 2024 Fiscal 2024 and April 29 2023 Fiscal 2023 both consisted of 52 weeks

-• The preparation of our financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes Although these estimates are based on management s knowledge of current events and anticipated future actions actual results may vary from reported amounts
+• The preparation of the Company s financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes Although these estimates are based on management s knowledge of current events and anticipated future actions actual results may vary from reported amounts

-• The carrying values of the Company s financial instruments including cash and cash equivalents accounts receivable accounts payable and accrued liabilities approximate fair value due to the relatively short maturity of the respective instruments Derivative financial instruments which are used to partially mitigate our exposure to changes in certain raw material costs are recorded at fair value Derivative financial instruments are not used for trading or speculative purposes Credit risk related to derivative financial instruments is managed by requiring high credit standards for counterparties and frequent cash settlements The estimated fair values of derivative financial instruments are calculated based on market rates to settle the instruments See Note 7 Derivative Financial Instruments
+• The carrying values of the Company s financial instruments including cash and cash equivalents accounts receivable accounts payable and accrued liabilities approximate fair value due to the relatively short maturity of the respective instruments As of May 3 2025 and April 27 2024 cash and cash equivalents included money market instruments of 109 1 million and 240 9 million respectively These financial instruments are Level 1 as defined by the fair value hierarchy since they are based on quoted prices in active markets for identical assets and liabilities Derivative financial instruments which are used to partially mitigate the Company s exposure to changes in certain raw material costs are recorded at fair value Derivative financial instruments are not used for trading or speculative purposes Credit risk related to derivative financial instruments is managed by requiring high credit standards for counterparties and frequent cash settlements The estimated fair values of derivative financial instruments are calculated based on market rates to settle the instruments See Note 7 Derivative Financial Instruments

-• Trade receivables are recorded at net realizable value which includes an estimated allowance for credit losses The Company extends credit based on an evaluation of each customer s financial condition generally without requiring collateral Exposure to credit losses varies by customer principally due to the financial condition of each customer The Company continually monitors our exposure to credit losses and maintains allowances for anticipated credit losses based on our experience with past due accounts collectability and our analysis of customer data Actual future losses from uncollectible accounts could differ from the Company s estimate
+• Trade receivables are recorded at net realizable value which includes an estimated allowance for credit losses The Company extends credit based on an evaluation of each customer s financial condition generally without requiring collateral Exposure to credit losses varies by customer principally due to the financial condition of each customer The Company continually monitors its exposure to credit losses and maintains allowances for anticipated credit losses based on its experience with past due accounts collectability and its analysis of customer data Actual future losses from uncollectible accounts could differ from the Company s estimate

-• Inventories are stated at the lower of first in first out cost or net realizable value Adjustments if required to reduce the cost of inventory to net realizable value are made for estimated excess obsolete or impaired balances Inventories at April 27 2024 were comprised of finished goods of 50 3 million and raw materials of 34 3 million Inventories at April 29 2023 were comprised of finished goods of 54 3 million and raw materials of 39 2 million
+• Inventories are stated at the lower of first in first out cost or net realizable value Adjustments if required to reduce the cost of inventory to net realizable value are made for estimated excess obsolete or impaired balances Inventories at May 3 2025 were comprised of finished goods of 44 0 million and raw materials of 41 1 million Inventories at April 27 2024 were comprised of finished goods of 50 3 million and raw materials of 34 3 million

 • Determining a lease The Company assesses contracts at inception to determine whether an arrangement is or includes a lease which conveys the Company s right to control the use of an identified asset for a period of time in exchange for consideration Operating lease right of use assets and associated liabilities are recognized at the commencement date and initially measured based on the present value of lease payments over the defined lease term